Konstantin Koltsov Biography: Age, Wife, Net Worth, Marriage, Children, Wikipedia Biography: Age, Wife, Net Worth, Children, Wikipedia

 They fell in love and decided to get married after a year of dating.
 They have three sons: Alexander, born in 2005; Daniel, born in 2007; and Stefan, born in 2009.
 They live in a luxurious villa on the outskirts of Minsk, where they enjoy a happy and comfortable life.

-Koltsov paid his ex-wife a generous amount of alimony and child support, and maintained friendly relations with her and his sons.
+Koltsov paid his ex-wife a generous amount of alimony and child support and maintained friendly relations with her and his sons.

 Career

-He moved to the NHL in 2001, joining the Penguins for the 2001–02 season.
-He played 31 matches, scoring 4 goals and 6 assists.
+He moved to the NHL in 2001, joining the Penguins for the 2001-02 season.
+He played in 31 games, scoring four goals and six assists.

 He left the NHL in 2006, signing with Ak Bars Kazan in Russia.
 He played for the team for two seasons, scoring 17 goals and 29 assists in 106 games.